-17. One more reason is that they might be in the molding season when they lose their quills, and that might be changing their mood.
+When they lose their quills, there are several changes in their mood.
 This could be the reason why they are grumpy and angry all the time.
 This only happens in the early first year of a newborn baby and likely not to happen in the future years.

 Frequently Asked Questions

 My hedgehog is hissing at me.
 What to do?